gilt/tech-blog/_posts/2017-02-02-slack-and-voluntary-adoption.md

 cross-team awkwardness.
 We could have mandated a move to one of the incumbent chat solutions at HBC and dragged everyone across the divide: a solution that would have been a long hard march.
-Instead, we looked about at the current most- loved tool, Slack, kicked off a couple of channels, invited some folk in, and said, "hey, try it out."
+Instead, we looked about at the current most- loved tool, Slack, kicked off a couple of channels, invited some of our teams in, and said, "hey, try it out."
 Within days we encountered some interesting
-effects: first, folks loved it; and second, they wanted clarity to know if everyone could just move there together.
+effects: first, people loved it; and second, they wanted clarity to know if everyone could just move there together.
 Without having to force or coerce anyone, we’re now all together on one system: Slack.